mbari-org/humpback-whale-song-detection/README.md

     hwsd/apply_model.py time-interval ...

-where each time interval must be of the form `yearRange/monthRange_/dayRange`, with each `_Range` either a single number or a hyphen-separated range with inclusive limits.
+where each time interval must be of the form `yearRange/monthRange/dayRange`, with each `xxRange` either a single number or a hyphen-separated range with inclusive limits.

-Example: Apply the model on the six full months Oct–Dec'2020 and Jan–Mar'2021:
+Example: To apply the model on the six full months Oct–Dec'2020 and Jan–Mar'2021:

     hwsd/apply_model.py "2020/10-12/1-31" "2021/1-3/1-31"

-Some of our runs on gizo were like this (two concurrent jobs to process Jan–Aug'2021):
+Some of our runs on gizo were like the following
+(two concurrent jobs to process Jan–Aug'2021):

     source virtenv/bin/activate
     nohup python3 -u hwsd/apply_model.py "2021/1-4/1-31" > nohup-2021--1-4.out &